mg4gh/MGMapViewer/docs/index.md

 - [Beeline distance](Features/FurtherFeatures/BeelineDistance/beeline.md): show the beeline distance between current position and the center position of the map
 - [Geocode](./Features/FurtherFeatures/Geocode/geocode.md): Search location by name and search entity by location
 - [Status line](./Features/FurtherFeatures/Status/status.md): show some state information in the status line
-- [Quick controls](./Features/FurtherFeatures/QuickControl/quickcontrols.md): show some state information in the status line
+- [Quick controls](./Features/FurtherFeatures/QuickControl/quickcontrols.md): the quick controls allow to control most frequently used features
 - [GDrive](./Features/FurtherFeatures/GDrive/gdrive.md): synchronize your gpx files with a folder on your GDrive account
-- [Routing Hints](./Features/FurtherFeatures/RoutingHints/hints.md) basic voice output based on the route calculation.
+- [Routing Hints](./Features/FurtherFeatures/RoutingHints/hints.md) basic voice output based on the route calculation

 ### Developer features
 - [Way details](./Features/DeveloperFeatures/WayDetails/waydetails.md) shows the ways of a tile